Micro Entity Patent: Everything You Need to Know

 What is a Micro Entity Patent?

-A micro entity patent is a patent awarded to someone or some company that has a micro entity status.
-Micro entity status is awarded based on the circumstances a given inventor finds himself in.
+A micro-entity patent is a patent awarded to someone or some company that has a micro entity status.
+The micro entity status is awarded based on the circumstances a given inventor finds himself in.
 Micro entity status must be applied for, and certain conditions must be met.

 There are different ways that one can obtain micro entity status.

 Micro Entity Qualification Based on Experience and Income

-In order to qualify as a micro entity, for each applicant, joint inventor, and inventor, the following conditions must be met: none of the applicants or inventors have been named as an inventor in more than four prior patent applications.
-It should be noted that patent applications filed in a foreign country, provisional applications, applications where the party either has assigned or is required to assign as the result of previous employment, or PCT international applications where the basic US national fee has not yet been paid, do not count toward the for our micro entity patent application rule.
+To qualify as a micro-entity, for each applicant, joint inventor, and inventor, the following conditions must be met: none of the applicants or inventors have been named as an inventor in more than four prior patent applications.
+It should be noted that patent applications filed in a foreign country, provisional applications, applications where the party either has assigned or is required to assign as the result of previous employment or PCT international applications where the basic US national fee has not yet been paid, do not count toward the for our micro-entity patent application rule.

 Additionally, each applicant, inventor, and joint inventor must have less gross income than three times that of the median household income in the United States for the year preceding the applicant year.
-By way of example, if the median household income for 2016 is $50,000, to be considered a micro entity to qualify for reduced fees in 2016, each individual applicant, inventor, and joint inventor must make less than $150,000 to qualify.
+By way of example, if the median household income for 2016 is $50,000, to be considered a micro-entity to qualify for reduced fees in 2016, each applicant, inventor, and joint inventor must make less than $150,000 to qualify.

 When an applicant, inventor, or joint inventor is paid in money other than United States dollars, the patent office applies the average currency exchange rate during the previous calendar year to determine income.
 Additionally, each applicant, inventor, and joint inventor must not have licensed, assigned, or otherwise granted any interest in the invention to a person or entity with a gross income greater than the three times the median household income.
 The exception to this rule is where the entity at issue is somehow related to a higher education institution.